FAC-11/research/week2/technical spikes.md

 ## How would you successfully spike on a topic
+* It is good practice to create more than one solution (preferably 3+) to help avoid bias

 ## Examples of when a spike would have helped in week 1